ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In case the request is successfully processed, the Authorization Server replies with a response specifying the CoAP response code 2.05 (Content).
 In particular, if the Authorization Server does not support both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-diff-queries}} and {{sec-trl-endpoint-supporting-cursor}}), then the payload of the response is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the GET request has yielded the execution of a full query or of a diff query of the TRL, respectively.
 Instead, if the Authorization Server supports both diff queries and the related "Cursor" extension, then the payload of the response is formatted as defined in {{sec-using-cursor}}.

-When the TRL is updated (see {{ssec-trl-update}}), the Authorization Server sends Observe Notifications to the observers whose pertaining portion of the TRL has changed.
-Observe Notifications are sent as per {{Section 4.2 of RFC7641}}.
-If supported by the Authorization Server, an observer may configure the behavior according to which the Authorization Server sends those Observe Notifications.
+When the TRL is updated (see {{ssec-trl-update}}), the Authorization Server sends Observe notifications to the observers whose pertaining portion of the TRL has changed.
+Observe notifications are sent as per {{Section 4.2 of RFC7641}}.
+If supported by the Authorization Server, an observer may configure the behavior according to which the Authorization Server sends those Observe notifications.
 To this end, a possible way relies on the conditional control attribute "c.pmax" defined in {{I-D.ietf-core-conditional-attributes}}, which can be included as a "name=value" query parameter in an Observation Request.
 This ensures that no more than c.pmax seconds elapse between two consecutive notifications sent to that observer, regardless whether the TRL resource has changed or not.

 Following a first exchange with the Authorization Server, an administrator or a registered device can send additional GET (Observation) requests to the TRL endpoint at any time, analogously to what is defined above.
 When doing so, the caller of the TRL endpoint can perform a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.